borine/bluez-alsa/doc/bluealsa-aplay.1.rst

     and volume level.
     In order to use this feature, BlueALSA PCM can not use software volume.
     The default is ``default``.
+    Note that **bluealsa-aplay** does not assume that the mixer device has the same name, or is on the same card, as the PCM device.
+If this option is not given then it will use ``default`` as the mixer device no matter which name is given with the **--pcm=** option.

 --mixer-control=NAME
     Set the name of the ALSA simple mixer control to use.